|

 For this reason, if you have DSL, you MUST NOT use the techniques

-described in this paper to replace your DSL line.
+described in this paper to REPLACE your DSL line (because

-Instead, use these techniques to add a phone line to your
+Internet service).
+Instead, use these techniques to ADD a phone

-house, replacing an truly unused line in the house, like 'Line 2'
+line to your house, replacing an truly unused line in the house, like

-Please note that a twisted pair phone line with a phone number
+Dry loop: Please note that a twisted pair phone line with a

 |